MicrosoftLearning/mslearn-postgresql/Instructions/Labs/18-translate-text.md

     RG_NAME=rg-learn-postgresql-ai-$REGION
     ```

     The final command randomly generates a password for the PostgreSQL admin login.
-Make sure you copy it to a safe place so that you can use it later to connect to your PostgreSQL flexible server.
+Make sure you copy it to a safe place to use later to connect to your PostgreSQL flexible server.

     ```bash
     a=()